AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 <InlineAlert variant="info" slots="text"/>

-PUT requests are not supported and GET requests are limited to 2,048 characters.
+POST requests are not supported and GET requests are limited to 2,048 characters.

 #### How conflicting header values are resolved